CORS Authentication

 Method 1: Enable the CORS Unblock extension

-- Install the CORS Unblock extension.
+- Install the SA CORS Unblock extension.

 - Pin the extension.